yelizaveta-paliashchuk/qa_auto_1.2.4_fork/your-task-here.md

 <details>
   <summary>Click me or don't</summary><br/>
-  nice that you are interested in this option :) <br/>
+  do you like this markdown feature? :) <br/>
-  but let's proceed with the tasks
+  ok, but let's proceed with the tasks
 </details>

 **Let's get started**